Professor Lisa Dikomitis

 Professor Dikomitis has led on major curriculum developments in social science and medical education, including the design and implementation of an MSc in Social Research (University of Hull) and an overhaul of the behavioural and social science components in Keele’s MBChB.
 Her educational leadership has been recognised by Advance HE (previous Higher Education Academy) with the status of Fellow in 2015 and Senior Fellow in 2018.
 Professor Dikomitis is member of the Steering Committee of the Behavioural and Social Science Teaching Network.
 She is an experienced external examiner, currently for the Medicine Graduate Entry Course Y1 at the University of Birmingham (2018-23) and for Medicine Y1 at the University of Leeds (2019-23).

-Professor Dikomitis has supervised 4 doctoral students to completion, with a further 3 PhD students submitting their dissertations in 2022.
+Professor Dikomitis has supervised 7 doctoral students to completion.
 She has supervised over 40 MA/MSc/MPhil students to completion and currently supervises several UK-based doctoral students and students internationally.

 Professor Dikomitis welcomes PhD students with proposals in any area of medical anthropology, global health and health service research (please refer to the ‘Research’ section for specific areas of interest).